 21. The priciest object in the world

-It took $150 billion to build the International Space Station.
-That makes it the most expensive object in the world.
+It cost a staggering $150 billion to build the International Space Station, making it the most expensive object to have ever been built

 22. Tea bricks used as money!?